tanvincible/dodo/docs/src/ecosystem/raphus.markdown

 **raphus.io** is licensed under the [Elastic License 2.0 (ELv2)](https://www.elastic.co/licensing/elastic-license).

 You **may**:
-- Use, modify, and distribute the source freely for personal or internal use
+- Use, modify, and distribute the source freely for personal or internal use.

 You **may not**:
-- Host raphus.io as a service or provide managed access to it
+- Host raphus.io as a service or provide managed access to it.
-- Remove or obscure copyright
+- Remove or obscure copyright.
-- Circumvent license enforcement, if any
+- Circumvent license enforcement, if any.

 For more details, read the full [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).